-Steve has experience with NEPA, MEPA, US EPA, USACE, MassDEP, FHWA, FAA, MassDOT, MassDCR, MCP, NHESP, MassDAR, MHC, and analogous agencies throughout the New England states.
-(And he can decode and demystify all those acronyms and more.)
+He has experience with NEPA, MEPA, BIA, US EPA, USACE, MassDEP, MassCZM, MassDOER, FHWA, FAA, MassDOT, MassDCR, USF&W, NHESP, MassDAR, MHC, Article 80, SPSR, 40B, and analogous federal, tribal, state, and municipal regulations and regulators throughout New England.

-Steve also provides pro bono career advice and guidance to those entering the land use and environmental review field and those seeking to make changes within the field.
+Steve also provides pro bono career advice to those entering and making changes within the zoning, land use, and environmental review field.

 Steve founded Rackemann Strategic Consulting in 1989 and has served as its president since.
 His experience before that includes: